 Alyssa has a history of starring in long running successful television series.
 She starred on the hit WB series “Charmed” for nine years.
 The series’ debut was the highest-rated premiere in the network’s history, and continued to be a great success for Spelling and The WB.
 The show’s international appeal has brought it to more than 100 territories around the world, spanning Europe, Asia, Africa and Australia.
 She also starred on the Fox cornerstone series “Melrose Place.”
 She began her career on ABC’s “Who’s the Boss” which aired for eight years.
-Milano had a recurring role on the hit NBC comedy, “My Name is Earl,” and starred in the ABC comedy, “Romantically Challenged.”
+Alyssa had a recurring role on the hit NBC comedy, “My Name is Earl,” and starred in the ABC comedy, “Romantically Challenged.”

-Last summer, Alyssa hit the big screen in “Hall Pass,” opposite Owen Wilson.
+Alyssa was most recently seen on the big screen in Garry Marshall’s “New Year’s Eve,” with co-stars Robert DeNiro, Ashton Kutcher, Zac Efron, Michelle Pfeiffer, Hilary Swank and Sarah Jessica Parker and “Hall Pass,” opposite Owen Wilson and Jason Sudeikis.
 Alyssa’s film credits include “Hugo Pool” co-starring Sean Penn and Robert Downey Jr., the Imagine/Universal film, “Fear,” and “Dickie Roberts: Former Child Star.”
 She provided a lead voice for Disney’s sequel to the animated favorite “Lady and the Tramp.”
 She also starred in and produced the independent film “My Girlfriend’s Boyfriend.”

 The John Wayne Cancer Institute at Saint John’s Hospital and Health Center and the Associates of Breast & Prostate Cancer Studies presented Alyssa with the Spirit of Hollywood Award in 2004, which honors individuals from the entertainment industry for their personal dedication and commitment to making a positive difference in the lives of others.
 Alyssa also attended the 2004 Democratic National Convention on behalf of the Creative Coalition and is an avid supporter of MTV’s Rock the Vote campaign.

-Milano resides in Los Angeles.
+Alyssa is married with one son and resides in Los Angeles.